w314/notes/javaNotes/javaBasics.md

 Exception can be recovered from with `try - catch`:

-- two types
 - checked
   - must be handled
   - eg: `IOException`
 - unchecked
   - runtime errors
   - eg: `ArrayOutOfBounds`

 When risky code is written that has the possibility of throwing an exception, it can be dealt with in one of two ways: